EpicRobot9/JarvisAIWebsite/docs/ARCHITECTURE.md

 - In call mode, the UI speaks via low‑latency streaming TTS (`/api/tts/stream`) and queues multiple messages sequentially.
 If streaming fails, it falls back to `/api/tts` with buffered playback.
 - The UI auto‑unmutes at call start and restores the prior mute state when the call ends.
  - Optional Continuous Conversation mode: after speaking, the UI may chime and re‑open the mic for a follow‑up with configurable no‑speech timeouts and a brief “Speak now…” nudge.
+ - Push‑to‑Talk: Spacebar supports Hold (press/hold to talk) and Toggle (tap to start/stop).
+Optional start/stop chime reuses the Wake Chime preset/volume.
+PTT is disabled when focus is in inputs/textareas.

 Webhook integration
 - Frontend decides target URL based on a persisted toggle; defaults can be set via `VITE_WEBHOOK_URL` and `VITE_WEBHOOK_TEST_URL`.